• Cervix

 Well Women's Screening Course

+The aim of this course is to equip nurses working in primary care with the knowledge and skills needed to achieve competency in undertaking Cervical Screening Tests in the context of a well women's screening consultation.
 Sexual Health and Family Planning ACT is the leader in integrated sexual and reproductive health workforce development, including post-graduate sexual and reproductive health education for nurses and doctors in the ACT region.
-High quality continuing professional development for the nursing and allied health workforce is central to SHFPACT’s strategic directions to ensure continuing access by the ACT community to high quality sexual and reproductive health services.
-SHFPACT offers a Well Women's Screening Course specifically designed and developed to provide nurses working in primary health...
+High-quality continuing professional development for the nursing and allied health workforce is central to SHFPACT’s strategic directions to ensure...

 Contraceptive Implant (Implanon NXT) Training Workshop